wacncontent/CustomizeTool/output/articles/application-gateway/application-gateway-create-probe-classic-ps.md

 <properties
-   pageTitle="Create a custom probe for Application Gateway by using PowerShell in the classic deployment model | Windows Azure" description="Learn how to create a custom probe for Application Gateway by using PowerShell in the classic deployment model" services="application-gateway" documentationCenter="na"
+   pageTitle="Create a custom probe for Application Gateway by using PowerShell in the classic deployment model | Azure" description="Learn how to create a custom probe for Application Gateway by using PowerShell in the classic deployment model" services="application-gateway" documentationCenter="na"